krakxn/hardhat-nft/README.md

 We go through creating 3 different kinds of NFTs.

 1. A Basic NFT
-2. IPFS Hosted NFT
+2. A IPFS-Hosted NFT
-   1. That uses Randomness to generate a unique NFT
+   1. That uses randomness to generate a unique NFT
-3. SVG NFT (Hosted 100% on-chain)
+3. A SVG NFT (Hosted 100% on-chain)
    1. Uses price feeds to be dynamic